newaz-aa/Minority_class_categorization/README.md

 # Minority-class Instance categorization

 This repository contains the codes to classify minority class instances into certain categories depending on their complexity level.
-Details are discussed in the paper.

 ## Dependencies